tabreturn/tabreturn.github.io/_posts/2019-02-28-processing.py_in_ten_lessons--07-_mouse_and_keyboard_interaction.md

     painting = False
 {% endhighlight %}

 Run the sketch to confirm that everything works.
 Read over these edits while simulating the process in your mind, paying careful attention to when `painting` is in a true or false state.
 The `if not painting…` statement draws a line from the *current* x/y coords to the *current* x/y coords (not previous) if `painting` is `False`.
 The `frameCount > 1` part solves the initial (0,0) problem.
-The `paintmode` will become relevant later when we begin to add different paint-modes.
+The `paintmode` variable will become relevant later when we begin adding different paint-modes.

 <figure>
   <img src="{{ site.url }}/img/pitl07/paint-app-first-paint-resolved.png" />
   <figcaption>Painting separate lines with no interconnecting straight lines.</figcaption>
 </figure>

-It is now time to create a panel from which the user can select colours and other brush features.
-Begin by adding a black panel and selectable colour swatches based on the rainbow list.
-The code must be added to the `draw` loop.
+The next step is to provide a panel from which the user can select colours and other brush features.
+Add the code below to the `draw()` loop.
+It places a black panel against the left edge, and within it, selectable colour swatches based on the `rainbow` list.

 {% highlight py %}
         ...